-- Master degree candidates will wear the tassel on the left throughout the exercises.
+- Master's degree candidates will wear the tassel on the left throughout the exercises.

 - All other candidates will be asked to stand to move the tassel from right to left once all diploma covers are handed out.

-- Caps and gowns - No writing or attachments other than the tassel are allowed on the caps and no flowers or adornments beyond academic ribbons and cords shall be worn on the gown.
-We will be checking your caps and if any writing or attachments other than the tassel are on the cap we will be giving you a new one.
+- Caps and gowns – No writing or attachments other than the tassel are allowed on your cap and no flowers or adornments beyond academic ribbons and cords shall be worn on your gown.
+We will be checking your caps and if any writing or attachments other than the tassel are on the cap we will provide a new one to you.

 Commencement is a significant experience for most graduates as well as their family and friends, so misconduct at this function cannot be tolerated.
 Eastern New Mexico University is a state institution and the possession or use of alcohol or a controlled substance is prohibited on University premises.
-Anyone found with alcohol, a controlled substance or acting in an intoxicated or disorderly manner will be escorted from the building and not allowed to return.
+If you are found with alcohol, a controlled substance or if you are acting in an intoxicated or disorderly manner, you will be escorted from the building and not allowed to return.
 Please help us make this a cherished and memorable event.

-- Degree candidates listed in odd number rows report to the south corridor, lower level Greyhound Arena at 9:15 a.m., May 16, 2015.
-Enter the south auxiliary gymnasium and a list of names and rows will be posted to assist you in preparing for the processional.
+- Degree candidates listed in odd number rows report to the south corridor, lower level Greyhound Arena (GA) at 9:15 a.m., May 16, 2015.
+Enter the south gym (GA 95) and a list of names and rows will be posted to assist you in preparing for the processional.

-- Degree candidates listed in even number rows report to the north corridor, lower level Greyhound Arena at 9:15 a.m., May 16, 2015.
-Enter the north auxiliary gymnasium and a list of names and rows will be posted to assist you in preparing for the processional.
+- Degree candidates listed in even number rows report to the north corridor, lower level Greyhound Arena (GA) at 9:15 a.m., May 16, 2015.
+Enter the north gym (GA 88) and a list of names and rows will be posted to assist you in preparing for the processional.

-* Communication Services will be set up in the lower gyms for students to take candid photos before finding their place in line.
+Communication Services will be set up in the north and south gyms for you to take candid photos before finding your place in line.
 These pictures will be featured on our website as a thank you to family and friends.

-* As we prepare to process, all degree candidates will be given a card with their name, which they will take to the stage to be used by the announcer.
-Prior to the start of the ceremony, we ask that you take the time to write your contact information including address, e-mail, and cell phone number on the back of your cards.
-This information will be used by our photographers to send you picture proofs via mail, e-mail, and/or text message.
-Proofs will be sent via e-mail and text message as soon as 48 hours after the ceremony.
+As you are lining up, a Registrar staff member will give you a card with your name on it.
+You will take this card to the stage to be used by the announcer.
+Prior to the start of the ceremony, we ask that you take the time to write your contact information including address, email and cell phone number on the back of your card.
+This information will be used by our photographers to send you picture proofs via mail, email, and/or text message.
+Proofs will be sent via email and text message as soon as 48 hours after the ceremony.
 Mailed proofs may take several days.

-* Master degree candidates will carry their hoods draped across their left arm through the processional and to the stage where they will be hooded.
+Master degree candidates should carry their hoods draped across their left arm through the processional and to the stage where they will be hooded.

 Faculty and graduates will proceed to their seats as directed by the marshals.
 Following the presentation of colors, national anthem, and alma mater, Dr. Gamble will step to the microphone and request a moment of silence.
 It is appropriate for men to remove their caps during the national anthem and the moment of silence, then replace them when Dr. Gamble invites the assemblage to be seated.

-Following remarks, Dr. Gamble will introduce the vice president, who will introduce the deans of each college, who will present degree candidates for their college in the following order:
+Following remarks, Dr. Gamble will introduce the vice president for Academic Affairs, who will introduce the deans of each college.
+The deans will then present degree candidates for their college in the following order: